ethan-yxchen/fsfsf/README.md

 And more than often, we may notice that just one part of a file is very similar to some other file, or a portion of the other file.
 A paragraph in an article can be similar to another paragraph in some other article, even if the articles are just 30% similar.
 Or a code block can be a near-clone to another code block in some other source file -- then you know maybe it's time for refactoring.
 Or when you identify a malicious attachment (payload) of a intentionally malformated PDF file, that payload might be found resemble to a payload in another cyberattack.

-FSfSF solves these problems and empowers you to discvoer similarity relations within a large collections of files.
+FSFSF solves these problems and empowers you to discvoer similarity relations within a large collections of files.
 You can do the following:

 - Given a collection of files, reporting approximately all pairs of similar files,
 - Or more efficiently, reporting clusters of similar files,